TobiasJacob/geop2/README.md

 # Geop 2

 Geop 2 is an open source CAD kernel developed by me (Tobias Jacob).
 It is the successor to [Geop](https://github.com/TobiasJacob/geop), which worked as a proof of concept.
-Soon, we will also add features from [Isotope](https://github.com/CADmium-Co/ISOtope), a high-performance sketch constraint solver.
-We use some lessons learned from Geop to build a more robust and feature-rich kernel.
+Take a look also at [Isotope](https://github.com/CADmium-Co/ISOtope), a high-performance sketch constraint solver.
+I use some lessons learned from Geop to build a more robust and feature-rich kernel.
 Here are some of the key lessons learned:
-- We ditched math heavy algorithms in favor of subdivions schemes.
+- I ditched math heavy algorithms in favor of subdivions schemes.
 Take a look at this interactive
 [Subdivision Demo](https://tobiasjacob.github.io/geop2/curve_curve_intersection/scene_0.html).

-- We are NURBS first.
-Once intersections, boolean operations, fillets, etc. are working well for NURBS, we can convert other geometric entities like planes or spheres to nurbs.
+- Thge project is NURBS first.
+Once intersections, boolean operations, fillets, etc. are working well for NURBS, one can convert other geometric entities like planes or spheres to nurbs.
-- For debugging, we are still rendering everything into a book, but now we render to html instead of pngs.
+- For debugging, I am still rendering everything into a book, but now I render to html instead of pngs.

 ## Roadmap
 - [x] NURBS curves and surfaces